 On the way home I heard the last few mintues of of an interview on ABC 774 radio here in Melbourne with Landscape Photographer David Tatnall

 David's a friend of mine, who I haven't seen in a few years, so I was interested to catch the news.

 Mind you the fact that I'd dutifully paid the licence didn't stop a certain degree of harrassment by parks officers, some of whom didn't even know about the pass when I produced it.
 I've had similar experiences in the Uluru/Kata Tjuta and Kakadu National Parks, though the National Parks Photography Licence I'm referring to was just for National Parks in my home state of Victoria.

-We can only hope that, over time, parks officers are given the training required to approach CUSTOMERS with care and coutesy.
-An emphasise on education, rather than policing is more often than not the way to proceed.
+We can only hope that, over time, parks officer around our country are given the training required to approach CUSTOMERS with care and courtesy.
+An emphasis on education, rather than policing is more often than not the best way to proceed.

-The licence was always difficult to police and probably poorly conceived.
+The Landscape Photography Licence was always difficult to police and probably poorly conceived.